Pimples on scalp hair loss caused by scalp folliculitis and infection

 7. Infections

 Bacteria, viruses, or yeast can sneak into your scalp and cause scalp folliculitis.
-These infections make pimples worse.
+These infections make pimples worse and are the most common reason pimple-like bumps on the scalp hurt.

 8. Medicines